chipsalliance/Caliptra/doc/Caliptra.md

 During boot, Caliptra ROM shall verify the vendor signature over FMC before allowing that FMC to run.

-See the [Owner endorsement](#owner-authorization) section for how the owner key is used.
+See the [Owner authorization](#owner-authorization) section for how the owner key is used.

 Caliptra's FW signature generation and verification shall follow the requirements described in [Reference 3](#ref-3).